nomad-coe/nomad/paper.md

 # Usage of NOMAD and related software

-The NOMAD software is used to operate NOMAD, an open service to share and publish materials science research data (https://nomad-lab.eu).
-NOMAD contains over 12 million individual materials science simulations and increasing number of entries describing materials science experiments.
+The NOMAD software is used to operate a public and free NOMAD service that allows everyone can use to share and publish materials science research data (https://nomad-lab.eu).
+This public NOMAD service contains over 12 million individual materials science simulations and increasing number of entries describing materials science experiments.
 NOMAD is available since 2014 and includes data from over 500 international authors.

 The NOMAD software can also be independently hosted by universities and other institutions when the use of the central service is not possible.
-Such self-managed installations are called NOMAD Oases to distinguish them from the central service.
+Such self-managed installations are called NOMAD Oases to distinguish them from the public NOMAD service.
 A NOMAD Oasis might be required when an institution needs to significantly customize the software for a specific need, the data volumes are too large to be conveniently transferred over the public internet, or when there are concerns about privacy or security.
-It should be noted that there is the possibility to transfer data between different installations, and in order to adhere to the FAIR principles, the data in these Oases would ideally be made public by later publishing it in the central service or by allowing public access to these installations.
-This NOMAD Oasis is used by an increasing number of research institutes.
+It should be noted that there is the possibility to transfer data between different installations, and in order to adhere to the FAIR principles, the data (or at least meta-data) in these Oases would ideally be transferred to the public NOMAD service.
+NOMAD Oasis is used by an increasing number of research institutes.
 NOMAD Oasis can be used freely as per our OSI license following the instruction in the [NOMAD documentation](https://nomad-lab.eu/prod/v1/docs/oasis.html).

 The [NFDI consortium FAIRmat](https://www.fairmat-nfdi.eu/fairmat) uses NOMAD software as the bases for its federated FAID data infrastructure [@scheffler:2022].